google/MAB/README.md

 Install the Package
 -------------------

+MAB depends on R package [emre](https://github.com/google/emre).
 To install MAB package, download the package and run the following code in command line:

 R CMD INSTALL FILE.PATH